 The road leaves the modern floodplain to cross Branston Brook (D) and Green.
 The alignment crosses Old Road, Branston (E) and then Main Street at point location 'F' (near The Blacksmiths Arms), and is rejoined a short distance along Clays Lane (G).
 The road is accompanied by the lane to the southern end of the recreation ground (H).
+At his point it can been seen as a low ridge running under a tennins court and a car park .
 After crossing the corner of the ground it enters Bean's Covert (I) alongside the unmade footpath.
-After a short distance the Roman road's agger can be seen to the left (west) for about 250 metres (see figure 2).
+After a short distance the Roman road's agger can be seen to the left (west) for about 250 metres, averaging 18 meteres wide and 0.3 meteres high (see figure 2).

 |A. Original Turnpike milestone position SK 2121 1960||M. Watercourse SK 2361 2276|

 |B. Current Turnpike milestone position SK 2146 1988||N. Old field boundaries begin SK 2367 2284|

 |C. Tatenhill Brook SK 2162 2014||O. Old field boundaries end SK 2382 2301|

 |D. Branston Brook SK 2304 2104||P. Shobnall Brook SK 2386 2305|

 |E. Old Road SK 2362 2111||Q. Boundaries at rear of properties begin SK 2387 2307|